MikeMoore55/Vue-NetflixClone-main/README.md

 Totally-legit-Netflix is a Netflix clone built with JavaScript, Vue, Html and CSS.
 It has the core styling and basic functionality of the actual Netflix.

 ## Full Disclosure!
--> The movies & series used in this app are not mine and only the trailer of each can be played for obvious reasons.
+- The movies & series used in this app are not mine and only the trailer of each can be played for obvious reasons.

--> The movies & series used in this app are not found on Netflix, they are just my preferred movies & series selections.
+- The movies & series used in this app are not found on Netflix, they are just my preferred movies & series selections.

+- style is similar to netflix, but i added my own personal touch

+## BackLog

+- add series to watch-list
+- add search feature

 ## --- How to use ---